mmpetarpeshev/parcelLab-SRE/README.md

    Choose whatever programming language and framework you think might be the best fit Describe or implement the necessary things to ensure “good quality“ for your product
 2. Automated docker build & push process with Github Actions plus deployment with helm to minikube.
-3. Deploy to local Kubernetes environments like minikube with GH Actions
+3. BASH script for local build and push.

 ## Requirements
 - Docker